-For example, the pop-up staff quiz has been used as way for staff to win gift cards, by being among the first to submit their answers or getting all the questions correct.
+For example, the staff quiz has been used as a way for staff to win gift cards, by being among the first to submit their answers or getting all the questions correct.
 While this is personally rewarding for employees, management finds it an effective way to gauge the reps’ product knowledge.

 The pop-up video messages have also paid dividends in terms of greater visibility of the visiting Executive team.
-It’s not always practical or possible for them to get to walk around to all of the reps' desks and speak to them individually.
-Conversely the reps themselves may not be able to interact with the executives because they are so busy on the phone.
+It’s not always possible for them to speak to each rep individually; conversely the reps themselves may be too busy on the phone.

 Using the video alerts to communicate in this way has given the inside sales team a sense of context and purpose through the executives’ tangible interest and involvement in their work.

 The inside sales team have also gained a greater sense of recognition through being able to share their achievements and business wins.

 “If they have a story about a customer that they were able to help, and they can talk with the executives on camera about it, we will push that out as a success story,” says the Communications Program Manager.
 “It allows the reps to have recognition and also to get that accolade from the executives and on the floor from their peers.
 So it's a fun way to be a star on the floor for the day.”

 Features of the SnapComms platform make communication management easier for everyone.
 The ability to import Active Directory groups was a “lifesaver” as it meant administrators didn’t need to manually update, remove and add users to distribution lists (PDL groups).